-The following performance areas can be investigated using Visual Explain and db2exfmt:
+These performance areas can be investigated using Visual Explain and db2exfmt:

-- Look for operations that must be avoided, such as SORT and TBSCAN.
+- Look for operations such as SORT and TBSCAN, that must be avoided.
 Indexes must always be used to retrieve data. - Check whether the correct indexes are selected to retrieve the data. - Verify that the database objects used (table and indexes) contain updated statistics.